wp-plugins/download-attachments/readme.txt

 == Upgrade Notice ==

-= 1.0.10 =
+= 1.1.0 =
-* Fix: Important attachments query optimization and general plugin performance, especially on sites with large number of attachments
+* New: Advanced attachments sorting
+* New: Option to exclude selected attachments from display
+* Tweak: UI adjusted to native WP interface